amunchet/singular/README.md

 Singular is NOT a media manager.
 Singular works best in conjunction with a media server, such as Plex.

 ## Getting Started
+0. PLEASE NOTE: Currently the docker-compose is setup for use with traefik.
+If you wish to use singular standalone, simply uncomment the lines in docker-compose for the port to expose the port directly.
 1. Make sure docker and docker compose are installed
 2. Modify `docker-compose.yml` to fit needs
 3. Run either `start_prod.sh`if on Linux.
 For Windows or Mac, run the appropriate dockers from docker-compose (i.e. `docker-compose up --build -d singular_backend`).
 If you are not using `start_prod.sh`, read the contents to build the vue project manually.